 Are your dog’s dry ears seasonal?
 Did you recently change his or her food?
 Have they been put on any new medications from the vet?
 Allergies to food, medicine, environmental factors, or even something as simple as plastic bowls can spark an allergic reaction that causes drying out of the skin on the ears, resulting in scaly patches.

 A lack of essential nutrients, such as omega 3 fatty acids, can cause dry and unhealthy skin conditions.
 Investing in a high quality dog food that meets the individualized needs of your dog can make a big difference in their skin and overall health.
-Supplementing your dog’s meals with a high quality Wild Alaskan Salmon Oil can also do wonders for any canine dry skin problems!
+Supplementing your dog’s meals with a high quality Wild Alaskan Salmon Oil can also do wonders for maintaining canine skin health!

 Is your dog on a flea medication?
 Fleas can cause dry and itchy dog ears.
 They can also cause an allergic reaction leading to swelling and redness or oozing, crusty skin.